Restaurants in Bangkok

 There is no shortage of excellent restaurants in Bangkok and obviously the hundreds of amazing street food stalls.
 Given how spread out Bangkok is, it will really depend on where you are staying as to where you go.
 A selection of food stall / restaurants that I visited are set out below.

 Long Table Bangkok (Sukhumvit)

 Situated in the vibrant Sukhumvit district is Long Table Bangkok, a rooftop bar and restaurant located on the 25th floor of Ratchada Road’s Column Building.

 Buddy Beer Wine Bar and Seafood Restaurant (Khao San Road)

 Tucked in off the main Khao San Road strip is Buddy Beer with a large courtyard setting serving mainly Thai food.

-We had Khao Phad Gai – fried rice with pork and the Phad See Moo – stir fried wide noodle with chicken and vegetable, which were both 110 baht.
-The meal plus an amazing frozen strawberry daiquiri and large Singha beer was around 450 baht (£10).
+We had Khao Phad Gai – fried rice with pork and the Phad See Moo – stir fried wide noodle with chicken and vegetable which were both 110 baht.
+The meal with a frozen strawberry daiquiri and large Singha beer was around 450 baht (£10).

-The food was nothing special (but absolutely edible and fine) but the setting was relaxed and reasonably priced with the benefit of being slightly off the main strip.
+The food was average but the setting was relaxed and very reasonably priced.
+It also had the benefit of being slightly off the main strip.

 Cascade Amari Hotel Bangkok (Pratunam)